kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
         Triple Word Score brings you the smooth sounds of the 70s, 80s, and 90s, hosted by a recovering Scrabble addict.
-Look out for brand new features, such as &#8220;Guess the processed food.&#8221;
+Look out for brand new features, such as “Guess the processed food.”
       </td>
     </tr>